 The good news is that with its superb drop-and-drag functionality, it’s very easy to learn Tableau online, even if you have no coding experience.
 However, not every Tableau online course will be worth your time — or money.
 Below we have rounded up seven of the best Tableau courses that’ll transform you into a Tableau expert.

-Best Overall: Data Visualization with Tableau Specialization (Coursera)
+Best for Certification: Data Visualization with Tableau Specialization (Coursera x UC Davis)

 Offered by UC Davis in collaboration with Tableau, the “Data Visualization with Tableau” specialization is a five-course program that’ll teach you the fundamentals of data visualization, including how to use the Tableau software in a professional business setting.